top of page

 Acts 3:1: Now Peter and John were going up to the temple at the hour of prayer, the ninth hour.

-7. Peter spoke boldly as he was enabled by the Holy Spirit
+1. Peter spoke boldly as the Holy Spirit enabled him.

 Acts 2:14-21: But Peter, taking his stand with the other eleven, raised his voice and declared to them: “Men of Judea and all you who live in Jerusalem, [n]know this, and pay attention to my words.
 15 For these people are not drunk, as you assume, since it is only the third hour of the day; 16 but this is what has been spoken through the prophet Joel: 17 ‘And it shall be in the last days,’ God says, ‘That I will pour out My Spirit on all mankind; and your sons and your daughters will prophesy, and your young men will see visions, and your old men will have dreams; 18 and even on My male and female servants, and they will prophesy.
 19 And I will display wonders in the sky above and signs on the earth below, blood, fire, and vapor of smoke.
 20 The sun will be turned into darkness and the moon into blood, before the great and glorious day of the Lord comes.
 21 And it shall be that everyone who calls on the name of the Lord will be saved.’